 State and federal laws make it illegal to use or possess cocaine in any quantity, including powder cocaine (“coke”), crack cocaine (“crack”), and cocaine paraphernalia.
 As a Schedule II controlled substance, there can be extremely harsh penalties for possession of cocaine in Pennsylvania, particularly in cases where the cocaine was transported across state lines, where a weapon was involved in the alleged crime, or where the defendant has a record of prior drug offenses.
-If you or someone you love was recently arrested for cocaine possession in Philadelphia, you need to seek legal help from an experienced drug possession defense lawyer immediately.
+If you or someone you love was recently arrested for cocaine possession, you need to seek legal help from a Philadelphia drug possession defense lawyer immediately.

 Philadelphia Cocaine Possession Attorney Handling Drug Charges